KGoksal/Docker-Best-Practices/Docker Compose/Docker-compose files/Compose Best Practices.md

 Consequently, you need to understand the resource requirements of your service.
 This will prevent you from wasting resources and minimize production costs.

+## 4. Keep your compose file the same across dev and production
+ While Docker suggests having different Docker Compose files in development and production, we have seen many cases that this has caused issues.
+By keeping your development and production files separate, at the best, you end up reapplying all modifications in your development Compose file to your production one.
+This is a manual and error-prone process.
+In many cases, some changes are missed and your app breaks just as it goes to production.
+This approach also ignores other environments than development and production, like Staging or QA.
+Any new environment will add to this complexity.
+As a rule, you should always try to keep only a single Docker Compose file for all environments.
+Some of the tips below will elaborate more on some of the ways of doing so.

+## 5. Keep your compose file version controlled and next to the app

+This means any changes in your application should be reflected in your Docker Compose file.
+Changes to the port of a service or a new service added to the application should be made in your Docker Compose file as well.
+That's why the best place for your Docker Compose file is next to your app and version controlled in lockstep with your application.

+## 6. Keep images EXPLICITLY VERSIONE

+This might seem obvious but keeping images explicitly versioned in your Compose file saves a lot of hassle later on.
+By default, Docker uses latest as the tag for an image when no tag is specified.
+While this behavior works fine in development and is very convenient (since you don’t need to change the Compose file every time you make a change to a service), it makes tracking of changes difficult and running in production indeterministic.
+It is best to explicitly specify the version of each service in the Compose file.
+You can use **the ${ENV} format** to get this version from an external source like your git ref or another parameter to avoid changing your Compose file every time.